erauner12/scriptable/README.md

 ### Import your script for git integration

- > IMPORTANT: Script name should not contain any **spaces**, because RUN hotkey will now working
+ > IMPORTANT: Script name should not contain any **spaces**, because RUN hotkey will not work

 ```sh
 $ ./scriptable.sh import ScriptName